Coronation Street triumphs at Inside Soap Awards

 Coronation Street has dominated the Inside Soap Awards with a total of seven wins, including the top prize of best soap.

-The ITV show's David Neilson, who plays Roy Cropper, won best actor while Sally Carman, who plays Abi Franklin. was named best actress.
+The ITV show's David Neilson, who plays Roy Cropper, won best actor while Sally Carman, who plays Abi Franklin, was named best actress.

 The show also picked up the best storyline award for its hate crime plot involving characters Seb and Nina.